 Everything on your website should be about your visitors.
 What are they looking for – and how can you make it as easy as possible for them to find it?
 What is their state of mind – and what sort of impression do you need to make to confirm that they should be working with you?

 Of course you need to explain what services you provide, but aim to do this in a way that focuses on the client.
+So write sentences about 'you' and 'your' rather than 'we' and 'our'.
 Show that you understand them and their concerns.
 Highlight the benefits you can offer rather than legal technicalities.
 Talk in their language.

-Someone seeking a divorce is probably going through this process for the first time.
-Law firm websites tend to acknowledge how stressful a divorce is, but go no further.
-Whereas a website that provides information on the divorce process, the local courts, and the likely issues that lie ahead, is far more useful for the website visitor.
+Someone experiencing a wrongful dismissal is probably going through this process for the first time.
+Law firm websites tend to acknowledge how stressful this situation can be for an individual, but go no further.
+Whereas a website that provides information on the wrongful dismissal process, the tribunal system, and the likely issues that lie ahead, is far more useful for the website visitor.

 Make the website easy to use, with a simple navigation menu.
 For a larger, content-rich site, you might need a search tool as well.
 You can plan this by thinking about the sort of journey a visitor might make through the site.
 Make it as easy as possible for clients to contact you.